 Certain employees brought on as part of the June 2018 Orbital ATK, Inc acquisition, who were hired between January 1, 2007 and June 5, 2018, are also eligible to receive a Non-Elective Contribution ("NEC").
 The NEC contribution is generally made annually, after the end of each plan year, and with few exceptions, eligible participants must be employed by the Company on December 31 of the plan year to receive the contribution in the first quarter of the following year.
-The NEC contribution ranges from 2.5% to 4.0% of eligible compensation based on age and years of service.
-For the year ended December 31, 2020, the Company made a \$28.1 million NEC contribution to the Plan, which was remitted to the Plan in March 2021.
+The NEC contribution ranges from 2.5 percent to 4.0 percent of eligible compensation based on age and years of service.
+For the year ended December 31, 2021, the Company made a \$26.4 million NEC contribution to the Plan, which was remitted to the Plan in March 2022.
+This amount is included in employer contributions receivable in the statement of net assets available for benefits at December 31, 2021.